ona-li-toki-e-jan-Epiphany-tawa-mi/ilo-li-sina/lipu_pi_kama_sona/nasin_kepeken-en_US.md

 ilo li sina has a couple functions, and all of them accept a list of strings as arguments and return a string (except for tawa() and niLaTawa().)
 To call a function, write it's name and then a pair of paranthesis with any arguments inside them.

-Arguments to a function are delimited by spaces, but that's only neccesary if there are no other ways to separate them (for instance string literals are fine.)
-Though it does look better if put them anyways.
+Arguments to a function are delimited by spaces, but that's only neccesary if there are no other ways to separate them (for instance, string literals are fine.)
+Though it does look better if you put them anyways.

 ```ilo li sina
     tokiELinja("This is" " a string") # Ok.
 Says "This is a string."